-Data source Strengths Weaknesses Establishment skills surveys In general: In general: Opportunity to get direct information at the company level.
+Data source Strengths Weaknesses Establishment In general: In general: skills surveys Opportunity to get direct information at the company level.
 More informative for the current situation than the future.
 Limited possibilities for obtaining information on individuals.
 No information on the population out of employment.
-In the sub-Saharan African context: · Informal production units not covered while they employed the majority of workers.
-Tracer studies In general: In general: Relatively low cost;Easy execution.
-Demand for detailed information about samp groups.
+In the sub-Saharan African context: Informal production units not covered while they employed the majority of workers.
+Tracer studies In general: In general: Relatively low cost; Easy execution Demand for detailed information about sample groups.
 Only cover early market experience, so findings may be biased.
-Eddy CACCORION.
+Lasy execution.
 In the sub-Saharan African context: Scarcely available; Not regular, systematic, and representative of the population of graduates.
-Qualitative data In general: In general: on skills Relatively cheap and easy to · Subjective; implement compared to quantitative surveys. · Risk of over-emphasising marginal issues; Can be focused specifically on skills.
+Qualitative data In general: In general: on skills Relatively cheap and easy to Subjective; surveys.
+Risk of over-emphasising marginal issues; Can be focused specifically on skills.
 Partial, do not provide comprehensive information.
 Can bring more understanding of the underlying causes and processes.
 As a secondary benefit, can facilitate engagement of the actors.
 In the sub-Saharan African context: Can complement the lack of quantitative data.
 Useful to analyse skills in the informal sector.